 • Possession: Flexible

 Same price.
 Same neighbourhood.
-Buyers will gravitate toward Home B every time, not because it's cheaper, but because it offers more perceived value for the same money.
+Buyers will typically gravitate toward the home that offers more perceived value for the same investment — not because one is cheaper, but because the comparison is direct.

 Presentation Does Not Support the Asking Price

-When a home gets strong online traffic but few showings, the photos are doing their job, but something in the presentation is creating doubt.
-When showings happen but produce no offers, buyers are seeing the gap between the asking price and what they're standing in.
+When a home gets strong online traffic but few showings, the listing photos may be generating interest but something is creating hesitation.
+When showings happen without producing offers, buyers may be seeing a gap between the asking price and what the home delivers in person.

 Hypothetical Metrics — Home Listed at $950,000